-Photo of Hilary Bricken
+Photo of Former Attorney Hilary Bricken

-Hilary Bricken
+Former Attorney Hilary Bricken

 Unless you’ve been living under a rock, you know that “THC beverages” derived from hemp have exploded across America (at least in states where they are allowed by law).
 Time and again, due to the legal ambiguities and limitations posed by the 2018 Farm Bill, the THC beverage industry has advocated for regulation at both the state and federal levels.
 While certain states are eager to regulate this segment of the cannabis industry (see Minnesota, for example), others are not, and Congress has yet to take meaningful action on regulation.